-While cosmetic surgeons can make changes that enhance the cheeks, eyes, and nose, our dentist in Oak Lawn, Illinois, makes changes that improve the aesthetics of your teeth.
-This is an important aspect to having a beautiful appearance as the American Academy of Cosmetic Dentistry discovered in a recent study.
-They learned that people who had cosmetic changes made to their smile were not only rated as more attractive, but also more sensitive, friendly, popular, and successful.
-Dr. Chris Pallotto knows how sought-after smile enhancements have become, which is why we can repair some of the following flaws at Oak Dental Associates:
+While cosmetic surgeons can make changes that enhance the cheeks, eyes and nose, our dentists in Oak Lawn, Illinois, can make changes that improve the aesthetics of your teeth.
+This is an important aspect to having a beautiful appearance, as the American Academy of Cosmetic Dentistry discovered in a study.
+The study showed that people who made cosmetic improvements to their smile were not only rated as more attractive but also more sensitive, friendly, popular and successful.
+Dr. Chris Pallotto, Dr. Duyen Tran and our team know how sought-after smile enhancements have become, which is why we can repair some of the following flaws at Oak Dental Associates:

-- Gummy Smile or Crooked Gum Line: If excess gum tissue is making your teeth appear too short, then you have a gummy smile.
-If this problem appears in some parts of your mouth but not others, then you have a crooked gum line.
+- Gummy Smile or Crooked Gumline: If excess gum tissue is making your teeth appear too short, then you have a gummy smile.
+If this problem appears in some parts of your mouth but not others, you have a crooked gumline.
 We can repair these flaws by performing a gum lift (also known as crown lengthening).
-By sculpting the contours of your gum tissue and removing excess amounts, we can expose more tooth structure and even out your gum line.
+By sculpting the contours of your gum tissue and removing excess amounts, we can expose more tooth structure and create an even gumline.

-- Exposed Roots: Whether it is gum disease, bruxism, vigorous brushing, genetics, or age, exposed tooth roots make your teeth appear long and unhealthy.
-In fact, your teeth may become unhealthy as a result because the roots are more vulnerable to decay, bone loss, and sensitivity.
+- Exposed Roots: Whether it is gum disease, bruxism, vigorous brushing, genetics or age, exposed tooth roots make your teeth appear long and unhealthy.
+In fact, exposed roots are also vulnerable to decay, bone loss and sensitivity.
 To remedy this problem, we can perform a gum graft (also known as a soft tissue graft).
 We will transplant gum tissue over the tooth root in order to protect it and renew the appearance of your smile.

-- Missing Teeth: If you have lost one or more teeth, then not only do you have embarrassing gaps in your smile, but you can also develop certain oral health problems as a result.
-We offer dental implants and other restorations that renew the structure, function, and appearance of your smile.
+- Missing Teeth: If you have lost one or more teeth, then not only do you have embarrassing gaps in your smile but you can also develop certain oral health problems.
+We offer dental implants and other restorations that renew the structure, function and appearance of your smile.

-- Gum Indentations: When you lose a tooth, the jaw bone tissue that used to support it will start to shrink in the tooth’s place.
-This can create indentations in the gums and jaw bone.
-We repair this problem by not only replacing the missing tooth, but by performing a ridge augmentation where we place bone grafts in the affected areas to restore lost structure.
+- Gum Indentations: When you lose a tooth, the jawbone tissue that used to support it will start to shrink.
+This can create indentations in the gums and jawbone.
+We repair this problem by not only replacing the missing tooth but by performing a ridge augmentation where we place bone grafts in the affected areas to restore lost structure.